cbaggers/tables/what-does-winning-look-like.md

 The system runs it once without recording which allocates enough memory for the output and then runs the query *n* times, calling the user's instrument function as required.

-The api contains functions that perform the same task as changing the code, in this case they make as script to redefine a table and testing to see how it affects performance.
+The api contains functions that perform the same task as changing the code, in this case they make a script to redefine a table and testing to see how it affects performance.

 The data allows the user to improve the performance of the query.